hgschmie/factorio-miniloader-redux/README.md

 miniloader-redux/scripts/controller.lua:181: in function 'create_loader'
 ```

-This should only happen if a miniloader was not cleaned out correctly and some of the internal (invisible) entities have remainted.
+This should only happen if a miniloader was not cleaned out correctly and some of the internal (invisible) entities have remained.
 In that case, the `/inspect-miniloaders` command can scan all miniloaders and remove such remnants.
 When the command completes, it will report:

 ```text
 [Inspect Miniloaders] Invalid entities detected: MiniLoaders: 0 / Internal Loaders: 0 / Internal Inserters: 0.